edusantoss04/PFL_TP2_T06_Anaash_06/README.md

 # PFL_TP2_T06_Anaash_06

-The game we choose was Anaash.
+The game we chose was Anaash.

 ### Group and Contributions: (falta escrever as contribuições e decrição)
 indication of the contribution (in percentages, adding up to 100%, and a brief description of tasks performed) of each member of the group to the assignment.